-As of September 10, Port Condition Recovery remains in effect for the Calcasieu Waterway.
-Shoaling in the Calcasieu Channel and Calcasieu River is restricting the draft of transiting vessels.
-Two swing bridges east of the Calcasieu Lock are open from 6 PM to 7 AM daily until normal operations are restored.
+• As of September 10, Port Condition Recovery remains in effect for the Calcasieu Waterway.
+Shoaling in the Calcasieu Bar and River is restricting the draft of transiting vessels.
+Two swing bridges east of the Calcasieu Lock are open from 6 PM to 7 AM daily to allow inland traffic until normal operations are restored.